acm-cui/website-cui2021/authors-test/provocation-papers.md

 ---
-label: Provocation papers
+label: Provocation Papers
-description: The provocation papers track at CUI 2021
+description: The Provocation Papers track at CUI 2021
 order: 2
 ---

-# Provocation papers
+# Provocation Papers

-CUI 2021 provocation papers are short papers that explore controversial, risk taking or nascent ideas that have the potential to spark debate and discussion at the conference.
+Provocation Papers are short papers that explore controversial, risk taking or nascent ideas that have the potential to spark debate and discussion at the conference.

 <div class="row">
 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">